Sharusan17/weatherApp60/README.md

 **0.1.
 If doesn't work, you may have to update nodejs :**

-https://blog.hubspot.com/website/update-node-js - (Visit to update node versions)
+https://blog.hubspot.com/website/update-node-js - (Visit to update node versions) (Linux Users)
 ## Installation

 **1. Clone this repository :**